0815Sailsman/sml-edit/README.md

 - [ ] Meta tags and info-dump in root of sml file
 - [ ] do we really need this 'bubbling', now that the IDs are clear? -> updating minor stuff without reference to major
 - [ ] work with dev preview conditional templating
-- [ ] unify create and update methods in map-manager service
+- [ ] unify create and update methods in map-manager service and upstream event stuff

 ## Known Bugs
 - [x] Loading maps doesn't update MapManagement ID Counter